 The Philippines is shifting to a manufacturing and services economy from one based primarily on agriculture.
 The economy grew a mighty 7.2 percent last year.
 Energy demand is high.
 Wages aren't.

-Filipinos' pain at the pump is partly offset by an unconventional energy resource available to their economy.
-The country is the world's second-biggest producer of geothermal energy after the U.S., according to the International Geothermal Association.
+Filipinos' energy poverty is partly offset by an unconventional energy resource.
+The country is the world's second-biggest producer of geothermal power after the U.S., according to the International Geothermal Association.
 The nation of 95 million people and 7,100 islands uses this natural source for about 17 percent of its energy needs.

 Finns are some of the world's fastest drivers.
-Maybe it's the caffeine.
-High-flying Finns consume three times more coffee (26 pounds per person every year) than Americans.
+Maybe it's the caffeine, which Finns consume at three times the rate of Americans.

-Finns have the 10th-highest gas prices in the 62-nation ranking, though it's little bother in a nation where the average daily income is $136.
-It takes 6.2 percent of a day's wages to buy a gallon of gas.
+Finns have the 11th highest gasoline prices in the 61-nation ranking, though it's little bother in a nation where the average daily income is $138.
+It takes 5.2 percent of a day's wages to buy a gallon of gas.

 The Saudis sit atop two enormously valuable bodies of liquid: oil and water.
 Both are being pumped to the surface at unsustainable rates.

 Beneath Saudi sands sits a reservoir of freshwater buried thousands of years ago during the last Ice Age.
 NASA estimates the precious water source will be emptied in 50 years.
 Like Saudi oil, the water isn't replenishable.